losttype/blog.losttype.com/src/2011-12-17-james-t-edmondson-work-experience.md

 categories:
   - Uncategorized
 ---
-We couldn&#8217;t be more proud at Lost Type HQ today of our contributor and good friend [James T. Edmondson][1] (creator of Duke, Wisdom Script and Lavanderia), who submitted this video today, as his B.A Thesis.
+We couldn’t be more proud at Lost Type HQ today of our contributor and good friend [James T. Edmondson][1] (creator of Duke, Wisdom Script and Lavanderia), who submitted this video today, as his B.A Thesis.

 Congrats James!